“Those that fail to learn from history, are doomed to repeat it” – Winston Churchill

 Whether we realize it or not, history shapes our psychology.
 Experiences lead to knowledge, which leads to actions, which lead to experiences, and so on.
 Historical events, whether lived or studied, seem obvious in hindsight and the lessons learned become ingrained.
 Whether those lessons are the right ones is a different story.
 Internally, people vow to “never do that (again).”
 But humans have short memories and overpowering emotions.
-On the other hand, being too regimented and applying a granular lesson across broad and varying contexts can also lead to trouble.
+On the other hand, people can also become too regimented and apply a granular lesson across a broad and different contexts.
 Externally, guardrails in the form of laws and regulations are created to prevent negative outcomes from happening again.
-Sometimes they accomplish their goals, but often create unintended consequences, particularly when the outcomes are addressed as opposed to the root causes.
+Sometimes they accomplish their goal.
+But often, create unintended consequences, particularly when the outcomes are addressed as opposed to the root causes.
 Deriving the proper lessons is a tricky balance.
-It’s necessary to understand what happened and why, but the future outcomes change given what already occurred is now known.
+It’s necessary to understand what happened and why, but future outcomes change given what already occurred is now known.

 There are a plethora of behavioral and memory biases that lead us to more easily recall readily available, salient, and confirmatory information.
 Further, we tend to remember the conflicts, crises, and crashes more than the boring, incremental progress in between.
 Most investors know of Black Monday, when global markets crashed and the Dow dropped almost 22% in one day, yet don’t know the Dow ended positive on the year.
 But such a shocking event is indelible.
 Similarly scarring was the popping of the tech bubble.
 And then the Great Financial Crisis.
 And recently, the COVID-19 crash.
 Each time, “lessons” were learned, and re-learned, yet the market ultimately climbed to greater heights.
 But has the market been too resilient this year?
 Is it now at unjustifiably high levels?
 There is a growing divide between those who believe: